-- a) This is not because women are ungifted or senseless, but because of God's resistance of the proud who step out of line from His will. - b) Eve faced a corruption of God's Word while herself corrupting God's Word by independently from her husband questioning truth. - c) When a woman is confronted with "new truth" her responsibility is to consult with her husband and honor his leadership. - 7.
-Eve clearly did not do this, but decided on her own "It was not Adam who was deceived, but the woman being deceived, fell into transgression." - 8.
-When God's ways are dishonored, disaster is inevitable "transgression" $[\pi\alpha\rho\dot{\alpha}\beta\alpha\sigma\iota\zeta]$ refers to the "act of deviating from an established boundary or norm, overstepping."
-3. - 9.
-Thus, Eve's transgression did not result in her being disqualified from leadership, but rather serves as the first illustration of the disaster that comes when God's purposes for the roles of men and women are ignored or violated.
+- a) This is not because women are ungifted or senseless, but because of God's resistance of the proud who step out of line from His will. - b) Eve faced a corruption of God's Word while herself corrupting God's Word by acting independently from her husband as she questioned truth. - c) When a woman is confronted with "new truth" her responsibility is to consult with her husband and honor his leadership 1 Corinthians 14:35. - 7.
+Eve clearly did not do this but decided on her own "It was not Adam who was deceived, but the woman being deceived, fell into transgression." - When God's ways are dishonored, disaster is inevitable "transgression" [παράβασις] - refers to the "act of deviating from an established boundary or norm, overstepping."3. - 9.
+Thus, Eve's transgression did not result in her being disqualified from leadership, but rather serves as the first illustration of the disaster that comes when God's purposes for the roles of men and women are ignored or violated and God's grace is withheld.

 III.
-THE INFLUENCE THROUGH MATERNAL DISCIPLESHIP - 2:15
+The Influence through Maternal Discipleship - 2:15